 Today, I thought we’d take a deeper look into this life-giving-life-taking dynamic by asking:

 Oxidation is the process in which one atom strips electrons from another, claiming them for its own.
-It is one side of redox type reactions.
+It is one side of redox-type reactions.
 These reduction-oxidation reactions stand apart from other types of chemical interactions because they involve changes to multiple atoms’ electron envelopes.
-Reduction is the process via which an atom ceeds electrons to another.
+Reduction is the process via which an atom loses electrons to another.

 The term draws its name from oxygen because it was the first known oxidative element.
 In fact, for quite a good stretch of time in the 18th century, ‘oxidation’ referred solely to the addition of oxygen to a compound.
 A good example of this traditional definition for oxidation can (annoyingly) display itself on the body of our cars: rust (iron oxide).